DS-USAFA/Computational-Probability-and-Statistics/docs/02-Data-Basics.md

 Examine the `fed_spend`, `pop2010`, and `state` variables in the `county` data set.
 Each of these variables is inherently different from the others, yet many of them share certain characteristics.

 First consider `fed_spend`.
-It is said to be a **numerical variable** since it can take a wide range of numerical values, and it is sensible to add, subtract, or take averages with those values.
+It is said to be a **numerical variable** (sometimes called a quantitative variable) since it can take a wide range of numerical values, and it is sensible to add, subtract, or take averages with those values.
 On the other hand, we would not classify a variable reporting telephone area codes as numerical; even though area codes are made up of numerical digits, their average, sum, and difference have no clear meaning.

 The `pop2010` variable is also numerical; it is sensible to add, subtract, or take averages with those values, although it seems to be a little different than `fed_spend`.
 This variable of the population count can only be a whole non-negative number ($0$, $1$, $2$, $...$).
 For this reason, the population variable is said to be **discrete** since it can only take specific numerical values.
-On the other hand, the federal spending variable is said to be **continuous**.
-Now technically, there are no truly continuous numerical variables since all measurements are finite up to some level of accuracy or measurement precision.
+On the other hand, the federal spending variable is said to be **continuous** because it can take on any value in some interval.
+Now technically, there are no truly continuous numerical variables since all measurements are finite up to some level of accuracy or measurement precision (e.g., we typically measure federal spending in dollars and cents).
 However, in this book, we will treat both types of numerical variables the same, that is as continuous variables for statistical modeling.
-The only place this will be different in this book is in probability models, which we see in the probability modeling section.
+The only place this will be different in this book is in probability models, which we will see in the probability modeling block.

-The variable **state** can take up to 51 values, after accounting for Washington, DC, and are summarized as: *Alabama*, *Alaska*, ..., and *Wyoming*.
-Because the responses themselves are categories, `state` is called a **categorical** variable,^[Sometimes also called a **nominal** variable.] and the possible values are called the variable's **levels**.
+The variable `state` can take up to 51 values, after accounting for Washington, DC, and are summarized as: *Alabama*, *Alaska*, ..., and *Wyoming*.
+Because the responses themselves are categories, `state` is a **categorical variable** (sometimes also called a qualitative variable), and the possible values are called the variable's **levels**.

 <div class="figure">
 <img src="02-Data-Basics_files/figure-html/tax-fig-1.png" alt="Taxonomy of Variables." width="672" />